mozzarelladoublestick/24-hst/README.md

-# The Storyblok Nuxt Ultimate Tutorial: Part 1
+# HST 24 with Nuxt and Storyblok
+run npm run dev-ssl